enigma-io/boundless/packages/boundless-button/README.md

 ### Props

-- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-button` node
+- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.b-button` node

 - __onPressed(event)__ `Function`
   called when the element becomes "pressed" or triggered by the user (mouse or keyboard); backing data must be updated to persist the state change; this function will still be called if `props.pressed` is not passed